GenWell: Youth Mental Wellness Programme

 Enquiry

-If you have received our invitation letters and/or have inquiries about the programme, please contact us via email: jcymh@hku.hk
+If you have received our invitation letters and/or have inquiries about the programme, please contact us at 3917 0990 or via email: jcymh@hku.hk